timrekelj/neotim/README.md

 :PackerInstall
 ```

+> If you get error when executing :PackerInstall, make sure you have the latest neovim version

 #### coc.nvim

 This configuration uses [coc.nvim](https://github.com/neoclide/coc.nvim) for
 intellisense, instead of the built-in Neovim LSP.
 Configuration doesn't ship with any default coc plugins though, so you have to
 install the ones you want to use.
-For example if you want to use nvimefor
+For example if you want to use the same plugins as me, type in this command:
-TypeScript programming, you'll have to install the coc-tsserver plugin like
-this.

 ```
-:CocInstall coc-tsserver
+:CocInstall coc-pyright coc-yaml coc-rome coc-json coc-html coc-flutter coc-git coc-html-css-support coc-java coc-markdownlint coc-sh coc-svelte
 ```
 > [Here](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions) is the list of all coc extensions.
 ---